Last updated: June 2026

 As necessary, we share all of your information (irrespective of its category) with certain private bodies/organisations/public authorities.
 This includes transferring your information to them and receiving it from them.
 These are:

-Category of person/organisation/public authority Purposes and legal gateway
+| Category of person/organisation/public authority | Purposes and legal gateway |

-Professional advisers Assistance and advice regarding the management of the occupancy and the property for contractual performance.
+| Professional advisers | Assistance and advice regarding the management of the tenancy and the property for contractual performance.
 Where we handle your information under some other gateway and a professional adviser assists or advises this will for the same purpose and under the same legal gateway.
 If it is in the legitimate interests of ourselves or someone else then those interests will be the same.
-These are to ensure that we act appropriately and properly as well as according to the law.
+These are to ensure that we act appropriately and properly as well as according to the law. |

-Police/law enforcement agencies* Prevention/detection of crime and anti social behaviour in our and their legitimate interests.
-This is to protect our property and enforce our rights and to enforce the law.
+| Police/law enforcement agencies* | Prevention/detection of crime and anti social behaviour in our and their legitimate interests.
+This is to protect our property and enforce our rights and to enforce the law. |

-Regulatory authorities* To carry out their functions in their legitimate interests.
+| Regulatory authorities* | To carry out their functions in their legitimate interests.
 These are to enforce legal requirements.
 On occasion, we may be under a legal obligation to provide your information, particularly if a notice to that effect is served on us.
 This can include an ombudsman or accreditation or similar scheme of which we are a member.
-It also includes water companies, utility providers who are exercising their functions as statutory undertakers.
+It also includes water companies, utility providers who are exercising their functions as statutory undertakers. |

-Letting and managing agents To let or manage the property in our and their legitimate interests.
-These are so that the occupancy and the property are effectively let and managed.
-Contractually we are required to provide your information to any letting/managing agent we instruct.
+| Letting and managing agents | To let or manage the property in our and their legitimate interests.
+These are so that the tenancy and the property are effectively let and managed.
+Contractually we are required to provide your information to any letting/managing agent we instruct. |

-Courts* The administration of Justice in our legitimate interests.
-These are to pursue and defend claims.
+| Courts* | The administration of Justice in our legitimate interests.
+These are to pursue and defend claims. |

-Prospective purchaser of the property In the event of a proposed sale/sale of the property either subject to the occupancy or with vacant possession any prospective purchaser/purchaser will require information about the occupancy and the property.
+| Prospective purchaser of the property | In the event of a proposed sale/sale of the property either subject to the tenancy or with vacant possession any prospective purchaser/purchaser will require information about the tenancy and the property.
 This is in our own legitimate interests and their legitimate interests.
 This is part of the conveyancing and sales process for both parties.
-The legitimate interests are to ensure that correct information is provided and received.
+The legitimate interests are to ensure that correct information is provided and received. |

 * These are public authorities

-Third Party Content, Sites, and Contributions
+Third-Party Content, Sites, and Contributions

 Our website may contain content and links to other websites or apps that are operated by third parties.
-We don’t control these third party websites or apps (including whether or not they store cookies) and this Privacy Policy does not apply to them.
-Please consult the terms and conditions and Privacy Policy of the relevant third party website or app to find out how that site/app collects and uses your information and to establish whether and for what purpose they use cookies.
+We don’t control these third-party websites or apps (including whether or not they store cookies) and this Privacy Policy does not apply to them.
+Please consult the terms and conditions and Privacy Policy of the relevant third-party website or app to find out how that site/app collects and uses your information and to establish whether and for what purpose they use cookies.

 How we look after your data and how long we keep it for

 We will retain your information for as long as is necessary to provide you with the services that you have requested from us, or for as long as the law otherwise permits.
+This may vary dependent on data types (enquiries, applicants, landlords).
+We apply defined retention periods based on the type of data and legal or operational requirements

 Your rights in relation to your Personal Data

-You have the right to:
+Under UK GDPR, you have the right to:

 Complaints